 2 women are killed at a church in Iowa, hours after a shooting near Milwaukee

-Two more shootings occurred across the U.S. on Thursday, one deadly in Iowa, adding to a national toll of of shootings even as President Joe Biden addressed the nation and called on Congress to take action to curb firearm violence across the country.
+Two more shootings occurred across the U.S. on Thursday, one deadly in Iowa, adding to a national toll of carnage even as President Joe Biden addressed the nation and called on Congress to take action to curb firearm violence across the country.

 The Thursday shootings came one day after a gunman killed his surgeon and three other people at a Tulsa medical office, and are the latest in a series of shootings in United States including the deadly school shooting in Uvalde, Texas, and an attack on a supermarket in Buffalo, New York.